artsus4/hakchi2-wiki/FAQ.md

 **A:** Mac users can use Parallels for virtualization.
 Linux users can use Wine.

+**Q: I got a weird error message, what I need to do?**

+**A:** First of all, try to disable antivirus software.
+If you are still receiving a error message, follow this guide: https://github.com/ClusterM/hakchi2/wiki/If-you-have-any-problems

 **Q: It says that the MD5 checksum is unknown!
 What I need to do?**

 **A:** There are two possible reasons: